Installing a Cluster Node¶

 documentation to learn more about service configuration.

-commands to start and stop the service.
+Use the start and stop commands to start and stop the service.

 When the service is running, log messages are sent to the macOS

-and to a rotating log file, service.log
+syslog and to a rotating log file, service.log, located in the

-same directory as grb_rs
+same directory as grb_rs.

-command will delete the generated file.
+The uninstall command will delete the generated file.

 Windows¶

-command will declare the service to the
+On Windows, the install command will declare the service to the

 operating system.
 If you wish to set advanced properties for the service

-configuration, you will need to start the Services
+configuration, you will need to start the Services configuration

 application.
 Please refer to the Windows Operating System documentation